-Young Kim is Mother Jones' online systems coordinator.
-Young’s manifold Mother Jones responsibilities include translating print content and special projects to the Web.
-His hobbies include 3-D artwork, bad poetry, and maintaining his personal Facebook page Woland Epiphanius' Graphical Entity.
+Young Kim is Mother Jones’ internal systems developer.
+Young’s manifold Mother Jones responsibilities include translating print content and special projects to the web.
+His hobbies include 3-D artwork and bad poetry.

 Stephanie Mencimer is a senior reporter in Mother Jones’ Washington bureau.
 A Utah native and graduate of a crappy public university not worth mentioning, she has spent several years hanging out with angry white people who occasionally don tricorne hats and come to lunch meetings heavily armed.

-Samantha Michaels is the copy editor at Mother Jones and reports on gender, health, and criminal justice.
-Before coming to San Francisco, she worked as a reporter and editor in Burma and Indonesia, covering everything from armed conflicts to education reform.
-Her reporting has been published by The Atlantic, Global Post, and Outside, among others.
+Samantha Michaels is a senior reporter at Mother Jones who writes about the criminal justice system.
+Before coming to San Francisco, she worked as a journalist in Burma and Indonesia.
+Her writing has been published by the Atlantic, Global Post, and Outside, among others.
 Got a tip?
-Reach her at firstname.lastname@example.org, and follow her on Twitter at @sjmichaels.
+Reach her at firstname.lastname@example.org, and follow her on Twitter @sjmichaels.

-Brenden O’Hanlon is Mother Jones' national accounts manager.
+Brenden O’Hanlon is Mother Jones’ director of sales, eastern region.
 He joined Mother Jones in 2010 and works out of New York City.
-When he’s not helping out clients with their digital and print ad campaigns, he’s usually trying to find time to ski or surf!
+When he’s not helping out clients with their digital and print ad campaigns, he’s usually trying to find time to ski or surf.

 Michelle Reyes is the controller at Mother Jones and is based in San Francisco.
 Prior to guiding the accounting team, she worked at the for-profit tech media corporation International Data Group.
 As an almost native San Franciscan, Michelle enjoys exploring the wide variety of activities offered in the Bay Area, including hiking, listening to music, finding good eats, and planning bigger trips.
 You can reach her at email@example.com.